-The Nylas Email API gives you a secure, reliable connection to your user’s inboxes that enables you to sync historic and live email data into your application in real-time and perform bi-directional email sync with full CRUD (create, read, update, delete) capabilities for Gmail, Microsoft Exchange, Outlook.com, Yahoo!
-Mail, AOL, IMAP, and the rest with just a few lines of code.
+The Nylas Email API gives you a secure, reliable connection to your user’s inboxes that enables you to sync historic and live email data into your application in real-time and perform bi-directional email sync with full CRUD (create, read, update, delete) for most email providers.

 The Nylas Email API provides a REST interface that includes functionality to:

 - Read data from email messages and threads, such as email content, sender and recipient information, subject lines, dates, and more.